codingMustache/codingMustache/README.md

 ## Joke of the Day

-What don't watermelons get married?
-Because they cantaloupe.
+A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"

 ## Daily Trivia

-What does the &quot;MP&quot; stand for in MP3?
+What was the first commerically available computer processor?
- 1. Multi Pass
+ 1. Intel 4004
- 2. Micro Point
+ 2. TMS 1000
- 3. Moving Picture
+ 3. Intel 486SX
- 4. Music Player
+ 4. AMD AM386

 <details>
   <summary>Answer</summary>
-  Moving Picture
+  Intel 4004
 </details>